Mill the Fronts

 For example, if your drawer front will overlap the sides by 3⁄8 ", and the sides are 1⁄2 "-thick, put the fence 7⁄8 " back from the lower part of the bit.
 For flush-mount drawers, or drawers to which you'll add a false front, place the fence only the thickness of the drawer side from the bit's lower cutting edge.

 (You also could use this dimension for milling the drawer backs.
 But here in the WOOD® magazine shop, we like to cut the backs with the same overlap as the fronts, then trim them to size.
 This ensures that the inside dimensions of the drawer remain constant.)

-4) To prevent tearout while milling the fronts, attach a backer board to your miter gauge so that the backer board just touches the auxiliary fence face, as shown above.
+4) To prevent tearout while milling the fronts, attach a backer board to your miter gauge so that the backer board just touches the auxiliary fence face, as shown in drawing above.

 5) With your drawer front already cut to finished size, place it faceup on the router table.
 Keep one end of the drawer front against the router table fence and mill the workpiece using the miter gauge as a guide.
 Turn the workpiece around, keeping it face-up, and mill the other end.
 If you're making more than one drawer, machine all of the drawer fronts (and backs, if you like) using this setup.

 1) Without changing the cutting height of the bit, move the fence so that it's flush with the lower cutting surface of the drawer-lock bit.
 We like to rotate the bit so the cutting edge is forward, then lay a straightedge against it for reference, as shown below.